fbpx

 There are a few reasons a taxpayer may incur a tax debt with the IRS, even after sending in their quarterly checks or getting their taxes withheld on every paycheck.
 Mistakes on your tax return, for example, can lead to more taxes than you might have expected to pay.

-Thankfully, Notice CP14 is not a last warning from the IRS.
+Thankfully, Notice CP14 is not a last warning letter from the IRS.
 Most of the time, your IRS Notice CP14 will include a few key bits of information that are critically important:

 • The date your tax debt was assessed.